sghpjuikit/player/app/speech-recognition-whisper/README.md

 ### S2T (speech to text)

-Currently, OpenAI Whisper is used.
+Currently, `OpenAI Whisper` or `Nvidia Nemo Parakeet` is supported.
 Model can be specified.

 ### T2S (text to speech)
 By default, system voice is used.